skip to main content

 About Our Research

-With 170 full time faculty, 75 graduate students and more than 100 postdoctoral fellows, the School of Medicine has a combined total of 39.8 M of external funding from federal grant agencies (NIH, NSF, USDA, and DOD) and the private sector.
+With 170 full time faculty, 75 graduate students and more than 100 postdoctoral fellows, the College of Medicine has a combined total of 39.8 M of external funding from federal grant agencies (NIH, NSF, USDA, and DOD) and the private sector.
 Our scientists are continuously improving medicine in the areas of cancer, cellular and molecular biology, environmental and genetic medicine, infectious and inflammatory diseases, microbial pathogenesis, neuroscience, stem cell biology, cardiovascular and lymphatic biology and many more.

 Learn More